This information should not be relied upon as legal or professional advice. Read the disclaimer.

 When will First Homes be available to buy?

 First Homes were launched on early delivery sites in Bolsover, East Midlands and Cannock, Staffordshire, in early summer 2021.
 In August 2021, the Government invited home builders to bid for a share of a £150 million fund to support the scheme’s roll-out.
-The funding is expected to deliver 1,500 First Homes across the country by March 2023.
+The funding was expected to deliver 1,500 First Homes across the country by November 2023.

-Several banks and building societies have announced they’ll offer 95% loan-to-value mortgages for First Homes to support their roll-out.
+Several banks and building societies announced (PDF) they’ll offer 95% loan-to-value mortgages for First Homes to support their roll-out.

 Once the scheme is fully up and running, the Government expects First Homes to be offered on a limited number of plots in most new developments.
 Enquiries about, and applications for, a First Home should be directed to the relevant site developer.